-Here’s a look at the future of paid and organic search based on insights and data gathered from our upcoming Digital Marketing Salary Guide:
+Here’s a look at the future of paid and organic search based on insights and data gathered from our latest Digital Marketing Salary Guide:

 For both paid and organic search, the future is all about customer engagement and the user experience.
 Trends from our most recent survey dictate that marketers are beginning to transition away from paid search strategies and focus more of their resources on organic search strategies.

 Regarding organic search, marketers rank killer content and SEO as the two main strategies they will focus on to improve their organic search results.
 57% of Managers report that more than half of their content reach is organic, highlighting the current shift to prioritizing organic search strategies over paid search campaigns.

 The future of organic search relies not only on SEO when it comes to content, but also a more informed and greater reliance on the intent, context, and usefulness of content when it comes to your audience.
 A more informed understanding of the user experience (UX) and utilizing that data are key areas of focus for many organic search marketers for the coming year.

 Even though paid search is on the decline, 71% of marketers report that paid search still remains a part of their digital marketing strategy.
 However, marketers are moving away from investing further in these types of marketing campaigns.
 48% of surveyed marketers’ paid search budgets have either decreased or remained the same, demonstrating a clear break from recent years where paid search strategies were the priority.